JohnL2266/harness-JL-ci-java-demo/README.md

 Docker
-Build Image Locally (Optional) bash
-Copy code
-docker build -t harness-ci-java-demo:latest .
+Build Image Locally (Optional) docker build -t harness-ci-java-demo:latest .

 The image uses a lightweight Eclipse Temurin Java 17 runtime and mirrors the image built in the CI pipeline.

 Harness CI Pipeline
-The CI stage performs the following:
+The CI stage performs the following steps:

-Clones the GitHub repository
+Clone the GitHub repository

-Runs unit tests (mvn test)
+Run unit tests (mvn test)

-Packages the application (mvn package)
+Package the application (mvn package)

-Builds a Docker image
+Build a Docker image

-Pushes the image to Docker Hub
+Push the image to Docker Hub
 The CI pipeline runs on Kubernetes-based build infrastructure using a Harness Delegate.

 Harness CD Pipeline
 The CD stage deploys the application to Kubernetes using manifests stored in this repository.
 Deployment Strategy
 Canary Deployment
 Deploys a subset of replicas

-Runs a verification step
+Executes a verification step

-Automatically deletes canary resources after validation
+Automatically deletes canary resources after validation Primary Deployment

-Primary Deployment
-Performs a rolling update to promote the release

-Kubernetes manifests are sourced from the k8s/ directory in GitHub.
+Promotes the release using a rolling deployment strategy Kubernetes manifests are sourced from the k8s/ directory in GitHub.

 Canary Verification Template (Bonus)
 As part of the bonus objective, the Verify Canary step was templatized and reused within the pipeline.
 This demonstrates one of Harness’s key value propositions:
 Reusable, versioned pipeline components
 Consistent deployment verification logic
 Reduced duplication across services and pipelines

 Accessing the Application
 The Kubernetes Service is deployed as a ClusterIP service.

-To access the application locally:
+To access the application locally: kubectl port-forward svc/harness-ci-lab 8080:80

-bash
-Copy code
-kubectl port-forward svc/harness-ci-lab 8080:80
 Then visit:

-arduino
-Copy code
 http://localhost:8080

 Technologies Used
 Java 17 (Eclipse Temurin)
 Apache Maven
 JUnit
 Docker
 Kubernetes
 Harness CI
 Harness CD

 Purpose
 This project was created as a Harness CI/CD lab exercise to demonstrate:

-CI pipelines on Kubernetes infrastructure

-Container image creation and publishing

-Kubernetes-based deployments with canary strategies

-Pipeline reusability through templating
+CI pipelines running on Kubernetes infrastructure Container image creation and publishing Kubernetes-based deployments with canary strategies Pipeline reusability through templating

 Author